getsolus/help-center-docs/docs/packaging/index.md

 Additionally, we need a few more tools to carry out the packaging process:

 - `git` is used for version control of the solus sources
-- `arcanist` is required to submit patches for packages to the [Solus Dev Tracker](https://dev.getsol.us)
 - `solbuild` is a lightweight container environment for building packages repeatably
 - `solbuild-config-unstable` sets up solbuild for working with the `unstable` repository